chili-chips-ba/openXC7-TetriSaraj/README.md

 The same applies to other rotations and other figures.
 Let's now have a look at R=270 degrees.
 We observe the block on coordinates X=1, Y=2.
 The relation for this case is <i>"Index = 3 - Y + (X * 4)"</i>.
 That gives us 5 again, meaning that this specific block is the same as the block on Index 5 of the original piece.

-So, what is the game logic?
+So, what is the Game Logic?

 Upon receiving a game tick, we first look at the commands.
 If one of the command buttons is pressed, we try to move the piece in the specified direction, or rotate it.
 For that, we first check whether the moved-or-rotated piece can fit in the position the command wants it to be in.
 If it cannot fit, we lock the piece in the field /* write a shape-specific values in the <i>field</i> variable */, i.e. don't honor the command.